pkncoder/DnDMonsterFightV3/dndmonsterfight/README.md

 ### Always Alive

 - Error testing on CRACK
-- Updating comments to be true after re-writes & to have java docs
+- Updating comments to be true after re-writes & to have java doc
-- New text output to make it more intuitive for the user